flaskbb/flaskbb/docs/installation.rst

 The second way would be to create a new file in the ``/etc/supervisor/conf.d/`` directory.
 For example, such a file could be named ``uwsgi.conf``.

-After you have choosen the you way you like, simply put the snippet below in the configuration file.
+After you have chosen the way you like, simply put the snippet below in the configuration file.

 ::